 Now Robbins—whose personal and business development seminars and books have reached an estimated 50 million people—is focused on helping others build their fortunes, too.
 He interviewed more than 50 of the world’s top investors for his last book “Money: Master the Game,” a New York Times best-seller that’s sold more than a million copies.
 (You can read our earlier interview with Tony Robbins here.)

-His latest book, “Unshakeable,” was written with Peter Mallouk, Barron’s top-ranked independent advisor for three years and president of Creative Planning, whose board Robbins has joined.
-Robbins describes it as “a financial playbook that dispels fear with facts,” and is donating all proceeds to Feeding America, a nationwide hunger-relief organization.
+His latest book, “Unshakeable,” which came out last year and has since become a best-seller, was written with Peter Mallouk, Barron’s top-ranked independent advisor for three years and president of Creative Planning, whose board Robbins has joined.
+Robbins describes it as “a financial playbook that dispels fear with facts,” and has been donating proceeds to Feeding America, a nationwide hunger-relief organization.

 He spoke with us about how to “lock in” financial success and keep fear from sabotaging our efforts.

 Why write this book?

 This is the second longest bull market in history and everyone knows it’s going to have a correction at some point.
 I started seeing so much fear out there.
 And I thought…I want to protect people, but I also want them to see how this could be an opportunity for the greatest growth.

 What's the significance of the book's title: “Unshakeable”?

 Because that’s my goal.
 The only way to have a quality life is to be unshakeable.
 It doesn’t mean you don’t get fearful, but you don’t stay there.

 For most people investing is stressful.
 But anyone can become unshakeable.
 You just need to educate yourself…It’s like the old metaphor: You’re walking late at night and you see a snake so you walk the other way.
 Then during the day, you see it’s not a snake at all.
 It’s a rope, and you have nothing to be afraid of.

 How do you convince nervous investors they have nothing to fear?